franxX123/weather-app/README.md

 # Get Started
 1.)
 Type the command in the terminal to download dependencies: npm install

 2.)
-To start the application run: npm start
+To start the application type the command: npm run dev